-Revenue - this value should be increased in 55% to reach the benchmark.
-This means that the electricity tariff should reach BRL 243, deemed unrealistic as this value is far superior to the average values from the latest electricity sale auction in this subsystem.8 Also, the second way to increase the revenue is by increasing the electricity generation.
+Revenues - this value should be increased in 55% to reach the benchmark.
+This means that the electricity tariff should reach BRL 243.37, deemed unrealistic as this value is far superior to the average values from the latest electricity sale auction in this subsystem.
+Also, the second way to increase the revenue is by increasing the electricity generation.
 The system, as well as the number of gensets to be installed is deemed accurate by the project developers.
 Some adjustments might occur, but is really not expected to have a variation of 55% in the number of gensets or in the LFG generation.
 Thus, the PP deemed this situation to be unlikely to happen in the future.

-As could be noted, this project lacks of financial attractiveness by giving an NPV without the CER revenue below zero, i.e. below the benchmark.
+As could be noted, this project lacks of financial attractiveness by giving an IRR without the CER revenue below the selected benchmark.